This Rummy games glossary

 is divided

-first part or introduction is followed by over 100 rummy terms.
+first part or introduction is followed by over 100 rummy terms in 3

 One of the frequent terms used with these card games is